-If you’re going to get a dog, you want to get one that’s easy to train.
-It will make your dog-parent duties much easier.
-However, some breeds are easier to train than others – but what about the Golden Retriever?
+If you’re going to get a dog, you probably want to get one that’s “easy to train.”
+After all, it will make your dog-parent duties much easier, at least early on.
+However, some breeds are easier to train than others.
+But what about a Golden Retriever?

 The rest of this article will cover some essential information on training Golden Retrievers, including why they are so easy to train and the best ways to train them.
-To learn more about training your Golden Retriever, read on.
+To learn more about training your Golden and real owner tips, read on.

 RECOMMENDED: 35 Best Golden Retriever Mixes